ev3dev/ev3dev-lang-python/tests/README.md

 If you have already cloned the ev3dev-lang-python repo but do not have the `fake-sys` directory use `git submodule init` to get it.
-If you have not already closed the ev3dev-lang-python repo you can use the `--recursive` option when you git clone.
+If you have not already cloned the ev3dev-lang-python repo you can use the `--recursive` option when you git clone.
 Example:

 ```